electronstudio/pygame-zero-book/chapters/5_more_games.md

 <<(programs/21_arrays.py)
 \end{codelisting}

-* Go back to your previous game (e.g. FIXME6)
+* Go back to a previous game (e.g. Program~\ref{code:collisions})
-  make an array of bullets that shoot when you press the space bar
+  make an array of bullets that move up the screen.
+When the player presses the spacebar to shoot, add a new bullet to the array.

 \end{minipage}
 \noindent\begin{minipage}{\textwidth}

 ## Animation

-This is another use for functions.
-(See FIXME)  We define our own function and then ask Pygame to call it every 0.2 seconds.
+Animation is another use for functions.
+(See Program~\ref{code:functions})  We define our own function and then ask Pygame to *call it back* every 0.2 seconds.
+Most of this code is from Program~\ref{code:collisions}.

 \begin{codelisting}
 \codecaption{Animation}